wearefair/interview/qa/README.md

 Create an Test Suite to externally validate the following:

 Using a ruby based test framework test against credit-test.herokuapp.com.
+(Its heroku so the app might be sleeping.
+Give it a kick and it'll wake up)

 The application is meant to work like this: